Gennady Zyuganov 1996 presidential campaign: Background and early developments

 Zyuganov entered the election season with major factors in his favor, and was initially considered to be the frontrunner.

 The success of his party in the 1995 legislative elections earned Zyguyanov an invaluable resource, namely momentum.
 Zyuganov argued that the results of the 1995 election showed that "anticommunist" sentiments were not prominent amongst the electorate.
 As a result of his showing, and the poor showing of pro-reformist parties, in the 1995 legislative elections, at the start of the year 1996, most observers (both domestic and foreign) believed that Zyuganov would win in a free and fair presidential election.
 So convinced was the Communist Party in Zyuganov's prospects, that before his campaign even began they had already begun discussing who would be appointed in his presidential administration.

 Early on, Zyuganov benefited from a portion of the Russian electorate perceiving him to be a more favorable alternative to other opposition candidates, such as Alexander Lebed and Vladimir Zhirinovsky.

-One of the advantages that Zyuganov enjoyed was the fact that his candidacy was backed by a genuine political party structure.
+One of the advantages that Zyuganov enjoyed was that his candidacy was backed by a genuine political party structure.
 Following their disappointing showing in the 1993 legislative election, the Communist Party had spent put an immense effort into rebuilding their party's national grassroots organization.
 The strength of that effort had been demonstrated with the party's success in the 1995 legislative election.

 In rebuilding the party, the party had reactivated its youth wing (Komsomol), strengthened relations with trade unions and women's groups sympathetic to the communist cause, and had begun to court business figures who they hoped could be convinced would benefit from a "stable future" under a CPRF leadership.

 The party had also figured out means of circumventing the obstacles presented by their limited campaign funds.
 Instead of being used for official parliamentary business, the party's parliamentary resources (including phones, faxes, office space and personnel) were utilized for campaign-related purposes.
 Additionally, Zyguyanov and other members of the party used the travel privileges they were granted in their capacity as deputies in the Duma in order to make trips to Russia's various regions (often by train).
 They utilized government trips as unofficial campaign visits.

 In January 1996, Zyuganov took steps to better situate himself for the presidential election.
 To improve the image of the communists, his party elected Gennadiy Seleznyov as Chairman of the State Duma on January 17.
 Seleznyov was considered a charismatic politician.
 Zyuganov himself traveled on a tour of western nations in an attempt to reassure the international community that a Communist victory would not threaten foreign investment in Russia.